Nik Bonitto

-Nikolas Bonitto (bo---NEE---toe; born September 26, 1999) is an American professional football linebacker for the Denver Broncos of the National Football League (NFL).
+Nikolas Bonitto (bo---NEE---toe; born September 26, 1999) is an American professional football outside linebacker for the Denver Broncos of the National Football League (NFL).
 He played college football for the Oklahoma Sooners.

 Early life

 Bonitto grew up in Fort Lauderdale, Florida and attended St. Thomas Aquinas High School.
 He was named an Under Armour All-American as a senior.
 Bonitto was rated a four-star recruit and committed to play college football at Oklahoma over offers from Texas and Louisville.